mirfan-dev/Users_Management_System/README.md

 <p><li>This class will implement the business logic for managing users, such as registering users and fetching user details.
 It will interact with the UsersRepo repository.</li></p>
 <b>Step 10: Implement Controller Class (UserController)</b><br>
 <p><li>Now, you can implement a controller class to expose the user management APIs (for registration, login, updating, and deleting users):</li></p>
+<b>Step 1: Define CorsConfig Class<b><br>
+<p><li>This class ensures that your Spring Boot application can accept requests from different origins (e.g., frontend applications running on different servers or ports).
+The configuration defines which HTTP methods (GET, POST, PUT, DELETE) and which origins are allowed to interact with your API.</li></p>

 # Important Dependency to be used
 <p>1.
 For REST API</p>